The defeat on 9th September 1513 at the hands of the English that annihilated a generation of Scottish aristocracy including King James IV

-James IV came to the throne of Scotland in 1488 at the age of 15 following a sharp civil war with his father James III.
-James IV’s followers defeated his father at the Battle of Sauchieburn and killed him contrary to the son’s specific instructions.
-James IV is reputed to have born the burden of this regicide badly throughout the rest of his life wearing an iron chain around his waist with an additional ring added each year as penance and frequently going into retreat.
+King James IV came to the throne of Scotland in 1488 at the age of 15, following a sharp civil war with his father, King James III.
+James IV’s followers defeated his father at the Battle of Sauchieburn and killed him, contrary to the son’s specific instructions.
+James IV is reputed to have born the burden of this regicide badly throughout the rest of his life, wearing an iron chain around his waist, with an additional ring added each year, as penance and frequently going into religious retreat.

 Otherwise, James IV was an effective and popular King of Scotland.

-In 1502 James IV married Margaret Tudor daughter of Henry VII King of England.
-The marriage assisted in keeping the peace between the two countries although James IV made the mistake of supporting the pretender Perkin Warbeck in his claim to the English throne as one of the Princes in the Tower against Henry VII.
+In 1502, James IV married Margaret Tudor, daughter of Henry VII, King of England.
+The marriage assisted in keeping the peace between the two countries, although James IV made the mistake of supporting the pretender, Perkin Warbeck, in his claim to the English throne, against Henry VII, as one of the Princes in the Tower.

-James IV stood by the ‘Auld Alliance’ between Scotland and France but declined to be drawn into a war with England for much of his reign.
+James IV stood by the ‘Auld Alliance’ between Scotland and France, but declined to be drawn into war with England for much of his reign.

 In 1512, King James IV formally renewed the ‘Auld Alliance’ between Scotland and France.
-If England attacked France Scotland would be required to fight alongside France.
+If England attacked France, Scotland would be bound to fight alongside France.

 Queen Margaret beseeched King James not to invade England and asked “Why he preferred the Queen of France to her his wife, the mother of his children, whom he had wedded in her girlhood.”

 The concerns of the French court were justified, as, in June 1513, King Henry VIII with a large army invaded France.
 In compliance with his treaty obligations, King James IV prepared to invade England.